Cambodia travel tips

 Currency

 Cambodia uses USD.
-There’s no real need to carry the local currency, Cambodian Riels (KHR), unless you’re paying for really small things on the street.
+There’s no real need to carry the local currency, Cambodian Riels (KHR), unless you’re paying for small things on the street.
 In a growing number of places, especially in the countryside, you might start getting riels back when paying in USD but you can essentially get by using mostly USD here.

 4.Popular local foods in Cambodia